-Verdict: I’ve had a fascination with the Titantic since I was in 6th grade and the movie came out in theaters (Thank you Jack Dawson.)
-I wouldn’t consider myself a Titantic buff by any means, but I do love reading about and hearing stories surrounding it.
+Verdict: I’ve had a fascination with the Titanic since I was in 6th grade and the movie came out in theaters (Thank you, Jack Dawson.)
+I wouldn’t consider myself a Titanic buff by any means, but I do love reading about and hearing stories surrounding it.
 When this popped up as a deal on Barnes & Noble, I took advantage of it.
 I figured, worst case scenario, I would find it boring but didn’t spend much on it.
 Let’s just say, I ended up with the best case scenario.
 I couldn’t put it down.
 I didn’t want to put it down.
 If I could have read straight through, I would have finished this in a day.
 Easy.
 I loved it that much.
 And looking back over all of my September reads, this was most definitely my read of the month!

 The Nurses– Alexandra Robbins